OpenMDAO/OpenMDAO-Framework/docs/arch-doc/classes.rst

 The figure `Class Diagram of Core Classes`_ shows the classes that are the building blocks of a *model*.
 A model is a hierarchical structure with an :term:`Assembly` at its root.
-Within the Assembly is some number of :term:`Components`, and a :term:`Workflow`, which controls the execution order of the components.
+Within the Assembly is some number of :term:`Components`, and at least one :term:`Driver` which is a special type of Component that iterates over a :term:`Workflow` until some condition is met.
+A Workflow controls the execution order of the components that it references.
 The components have attributes that can be linked to attributes on other components.
 An Assembly is a Component, which means that it can be contained within another Assembly.
 This allows for the creation of hierarchical models with many levels of nested Assemblies.
-A :term:`Driver` is a Component that repeatedly executes a workflow until some condition is met.
+Workflows can contain Drivers.
+This allows for many levels of nested iteration *within the same Assembly.*

 .. _`Class Diagram of Core Classes`: